pablodecm/paper-inferno/paper/paper.md

 number of events from each component is taken both when using standard classification or inference-aware losses.

-An option is to pose the frame the problem as classification based on a simulated dataset.
+An option is to pose the frame the problem as one of classification based on a simulated dataset.
 A supervised machine learning model such a neural network can be trained to discriminate signal and background observations, considering a fixed parameters $r$ and $\lambda$.
-The output of such a model typically consist on class probabilities
+The output of such a model typically consist in class probabilities
 $c_s$ and $c_b$ given an observation $\boldsymbol{x}$, which will tend asymptotically to the optimal classifier from [@Eq:opt_clf] given enough data, a flexible enough model and a powerful learning rule.
-The conditional class probabilities (or alternatively likelihood ratio
+The conditional class probabilities (or alternatively the likelihood ratio
 $f_s(\boldsymbol{x})/f_b(\boldsymbol{x})$) are powerful
 learned features that can be used as summary statistic; however their construction ignores the effect of the nuisance parameters $r$ and $\lambda$ on the background distribution.
-Furthermore, some kind non-parametric density estimation (e.g. a histogram) has to be considered in order to build a calibrated statistical model using the classification-based learned features, which  will in term smooth and reduce the information available for inference.
+Furthermore, some kind  of non-parametric density estimation (e.g. a histogram) has to be considered in order to build a calibrated statistical model using the classification-based learned features, which  will in turn smooth and reduce the information available for inference.

-To exemplify the use of this family of classification-based summary statistics, a histogram of a deep neural network classifier output trained on simulated data and its variation it is computed for different values of $r$ and $\lambda$ are shown in [@Fig:train_clf].
+To exemplify the use of this family of classification-based summary statistics, a histogram of a deep neural network classifier output trained on simulated data and its variation computed for different values of $r$ and $\lambda$ are shown in [@Fig:train_clf].
 The details of the training procedure will be provided later in this document.
 The classifier output can be directly compared with $s(\boldsymbol{x} | r = 0.0, \lambda = 3.0)$ evaluated using the analytical distribution function of signal and background according to [@Eq:opt_clf], which is shown in [@Fig:opt_clf] and corresponds to the optimal classifier.
-The trained classifier approximated very well the optimal classifier.
+The trained classifier approximates very well the optimal classifier.
 The summary statistic distribution for background depends considerably on the value of the nuisance parameters both for the trained and the optimal classifier, which will in turn cause an important degradation on the subsequent statistical inference.